Facts About Our Work in Grenada

 In 2015, several new initiatives were established:

-- An early childhood education project was established to train and certify selected workers, who also were equipped with laptops and printers.
+- An early childhood education project to train and certify selected workers, who were equipped with laptops and printers.

 - Food For The Poor built a warehouse for in-country partner Caritas, which allows the organization to be more efficient in distributing goods island-wide.